Skip to main content

 ✅ Seed complete

 The seed script uses the same Prisma 7 adapter pattern.
-Make sure DATABASE_URL in .env points to your local database.
+Make sure DATABASE_URL points to the local database and ERD_ENCRYPTION_KEY is configured.

 6. Run the Application